Blackberry and Blueberry Jam is perfect for baked goods and summer treats

-Preserving food is something that goes far back in my family– as far back as it does with most families from central Pennsylvania.
+Preserving food is something that goes far back in my family; as far back as it does with most families from central Pennsylvania.
 Past generations grew up in this area with little money, so producing food was a necessity.
-Gardens were maintained and hunting trips were scheduled to stock the freezer and the pantry.
+Families would go hunting for protein and summer gardens were the main source of produce for the year.

-In my own family, my grandparents and all of their children knew how to can and dry the produce from the gardens.
+In my own family, my grandparents and all of their children knew how to can and dry the produce grown from their own gardens.
 In fact, my grandmother’s Mason and Bell jars still float around our kitchens!
 Jam and jelly recipes have been passed down as well: peach and strawberry preserves are family favorites.
-This Black and Blue Jam offers a new twist to the classic berry jams that were made in midsummer, when the vines of wild blackberries and raspberries would bend under the weight of their fruit.
+This Blackberry Blueberry Jam offers a new twist to the classic berry jams that were made in midsummer, when the vines of wild blackberries and raspberries would bend under the weight of their fruit.

 Sweet Black and Blue Jam